remotestorage/armadietto/README.md

 server.boot();
 ```

-For example, if you use certficates from [Lets Encrypt](https://letsencrypt.org), you will set
+For example, if you use certificates from [Lets Encrypt](https://letsencrypt.org), you will set
 ```javascript
     cert: "/etc/letsencrypt/live/domainname/cert.pem",
     key: "/etc/letsencrypt/live/domainname/privkey.pem"